WebAhead/master-reference/coursebook/week-6/linters/linter.md

 - gives fixed formatting rules for your code eg indentation, spacing ect
 - allows you to share a config file between your team to avoid merge conflicts

 It does this by highlight errors with a :red_circle: and telling you what's wrong so you can fix it.
+Whilst learning it is recommended that you do this manually so you can embed good coding practises.
 ## Let's do the thing

 ### Setup eslint config
 `npm i -g eslint` - globally installs eslint _(only needs to be done once)_

-The following instructions need to be followed by **one person on your team** `cd [project-name]` - cd into your project
+The following instructions need to be followed by **one person on your team**
+`cd [project-name]` - cd into your project

 `eslint --init` - initialises eslint on your project